hm-lang/core/proposals/intro.md

 Functions are named using `lowerCamelCase` identifiers.
 All functions must return something, and `null` is a valid return type.
 (There is no "void" type.)
+TODO: Probably it's ok to avoid writing in the `null` return type; if no return type is specified, `null` is assumed, unless we writing an inline function where we can infer the return argument value immediately.

 ```
 # declaring a function with no arguments that returns a big integer